theemeriii/armenia-env-platform/README.md

 # Armenia Environmental Intelligence Platform

 An interactive public-facing web platform for exploring environmental conditions across Armenia's 11 administrative regions (marzes).
-Users can click on any region to view key environmental indicators including air quality, vegetation health, fire risk, and land cover change.
+Users can click on any region to view key environmental indicators, including air quality, vegetation health, fire risk, and land cover change.

-Built as a mini capstone project with the goal of making environmental data about Armenia more accessible and understandable — for everyday citizens, educators, and policymakers alike.
+Built as a mini capstone project with the goal of making environmental data about Armenia more accessible and understandable for everyday citizens, educators, and policymakers alike.

 **Live site:** [armenia-env-platform.vercel.app](https://armenia-env-platform.vercel.app)